 We accept applications for each academic year between October 1st of the previous year and January 31st of the start year.
 Notice of acceptance/rejection is normally sent by the end of March.
 Please fill out and submit our Pre-Application Survey at any time prior to starting a full application.
 Details below.

 Please note: To be considered for the top Queen's awards and scholarships, domestic students should apply for federal and provincial graduate awards (SSHRC, and Ontario Graduate Scholarships) as well.
-We also recommend that you submit your full application to our School of Graduate Studies as early as possible.
-The deadline for 2022-23 applications will be January 31st, 2022.
+We also recommend that you submit your full application to our School of Graduate Studies and Post-Doctoral Affairs as early as possible.
+The deadline for 2024-25 applications will be January 31st, 2024.